jcornaz/crankit-input/README.md

 An ergonomic input API for the playdate

-## MSRV

-The minimum supported rust version is currently `1.73`.

-It will be updated when required, and that will not be considered a breaking change (it can happen in a minor version).

 ## Unlicense

 This is free and unencumbered software released into the public domain.